Mia Martin Hobbs

 After 9/11, Western militaries deployed the most racially and gender diverse soldier-force in history to fight the so-called War on Terror.
 These soldiers waged a deeply racialized and gendered war while facing epidemics of racism and sexual violence within military institutions.
 Through a transnational oral history project with women and minorities who served in the US, UK, and Australian militaries in the War on Terror, I aim to understand their experiences as victims and perpetrators of gendered and racialized violence and how they understand their role in increasingly diverse militaries and broader societies.

 Articles and Chapters

-“Why soldiers commit war crimes – and what we can do about it”, Lessons from History: How the Past Can Help Us Solve Our Biggest Problems, eds.
+“Why soldiers commit war crimes – and what we can do about it”, Lessons from History: Leading Historians Tackle Australia's Greatest Challenges, eds.
 Carolyn Holbrook, David Lowe, and Lyndon Megarrity, New South, July 2022.

 Extract republished: "Friday essay: why soldiers commit war crimes- and what we can do about it", The Conversation, 1 July 2022.